Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Approach

 After traversing all nodes in the function's CFG, we collect the statements from any node whose execution state is \texttt{EXE} and add them to the estimated trace, $T_2$, excluding the rest from the output (lines 26).
 This process is repeated for all functions.

-\paragraph{Call Site Refinement Algorithm (CSR)} Finally, the estimated traces \(T_1\) and \(T_2\) can be enhanced by utilizing the execution information provided by call sites.
+\paragraph{Call Site Refinement Algorithm (CSR)} Finally, the estimated traces \(T_1\) and \(T_2\) can be enhanced by leveraging execution information from call sites.
 A call site is the location in the code where a function or method is invoked.
 In a trace where the call site for a particular function is absent, the function's body can be safely considered as non-executed and removed from the estimated trace.
-This is particularly beneficial because when execution details for log statements within a function are missing, the entire function body is included in \(T_1\) and \(T_2\), as shown in~\autoref{algorithm1} (lines 8 and 9) and~\autoref{algorithm2} (lines 5 and 6).
-Leveraging call site information helps address the issue of execution overestimation by removing such unused function definitions from \(T_1\) and \(T2\).
+This is particularly beneficial because when execution details for log statements within a function are missing, the entire function body is included in \(T_1\) and \(T_2\), as shown in \autoref{algorithm1} (lines 8 and 9) and~\autoref{algorithm2} (lines 5 and 6).
+Leveraging call site information helps address execution overestimation by removing unused function definitions from \(T_1\) and \(T_2 \).

-To enable the removal of unused function definitions, we propose a \emph{call site refinement} algorithm, presented in~\autoref{algorithm3}.
-This algorithm takes as inputs an estimated execution trace (\(T\)), along with the helper functions of the faulty test code (\(F_h\)).
+To enable the removal of unused function definitions, we propose a \emph{call site refinement} algorithm, presented in \autoref{algorithm3}.
+This algorithm takes as input an estimated execution trace (\(T\)) and the helper functions of the faulty test code (\(F_h\)).
 A helper function is generally intended to simplify and assist the main logic by performing a specific task.
 We classify a function as a helper if 1) its definition appears within the test code, and 2) it is not a function that is executed before or after the test, such as \texttt{setup} or \texttt{teardown} in the testing framework.
 The output trace \(T'\) is a refined version of the input trace \(T\).

 The algorithm begins by initializing \(T'\) to \(T\) (line 1).
 For each function definition in \(F_h\), we collect the set of its call sites (lines 2 and 3).
 If the function definition appears in the estimated trace but no corresponding call site is found within the trace, the function definition is removed from the trace (lines 4 and 5).
 This happens either because the function has no call sites in the test case or because none of its call sites are included in the trace.
 Once all helper functions are examined, the refined execution trace is returned (line 6).